William Elliot (Irish politician)

 William Elliot (12 March 1766 – 26 October 1818) was an Irish politician who sat in the Irish House of Commons before its abolition.
 After the Act of Union he sat as a Whig in the House of Commons of the United Kingdom of Great Britain and Ireland.

+Biography

 Elliot was elected to the Irish House of Commons in 1796 as a Member of Parliament for St Canice.
-At the 1798 election he was returned for both Carlow Borough and for St Canice, but chose to continue to sit for St Canice.
+At the 1798 election he was returned for both Carlow and for St Canice, but chose to continue to sit for St Canice.
 He held that seat until the Parliament of Ireland was abolished at the end of 1800 by the Act of Union, when he did not initially have a seat in the new Parliament of the United Kingdom.